Shayan-Bathaee/LeetCode-Problems/README.md

 # LeetCode Problems
-This repository is a collection of some of my solutions to random LeetCode problems.
+This repository is a collection of some of my solutions to LeetCode problems!
+Here is how it's organized:

-To see the original question for any of my solutions, simply navigate to the question folder and click the link in the readme.
+- Original problem descriptions are at the bottom of this readme
+- My solutions are above, sorted into easy, medium, and hard categories
+- Each solution has a small description in comments at the top
+- Every folder containing a solution has a link to the original problem

-Here's a link to my [LeetCode Profile](https://leetcode.com/sbathaee/).
+Here's a link to my [LeetCode Profile](https://leetcode.com/sbathaee/)!

 ## Original descriptions of problems in this repository
 ### Easy